Kellinton/site-senac/README.md

-## Site Web de Quebrada - SENAC
+## Web de Quebrada  *Site* - SENAC

-Este repositório contém o código-fonte e os recursos do site da Agência Web de quebrada, projeto desenvolvido no Senac.
+This repository contains the source code and resources of the website of the Web de Quebrada Agency, a project developed in Senac.

-## Layout Web de Quebrada
+## Web de Quebrada  *Layout*

 <p>